SAT Score Calculator 2025 | Free Digital SAT Calculator with Percentile Rankings

 Raw Score to Scaled Score Converter

 Convert your total number of correct answers (raw score) into an estimated scaled score range.
-The actual score depends on which module path you took.
+The actual score depends on which module path you took in the adaptive test.

 Scaled Score Conversion Results